ChristianJohnsten/ThingiScraper/README.md

 # ThingiScraper
 A scraper for Thingiverse

-This is in it's very early stages.
+This is no longer in development as Thingiverse has changed the way their site works and I don't have time to keep up with it.

 ## Usage